Arzu Jalilova

-Arzu Jalilova (Arzu Cəlilova; Арзу Джалилова; born 4 June 2004, Baku, Azerbaijan) is a retired Azerbanjani rhythmic gymnast.
+Arzu Jalilova (Arzu Cəlilova; Арзу Джалилова; born 4 June 2004, Baku, Azerbaijan) is a retired Azerbaijani rhythmic gymnast.
 Arzu Jalilova is a silver and bronze medalist of the 1st Junior World Championship (Moscow, Russian Federation, 2019), and a bronze medalist of the European Championship (Guadalajara, Spain, 2018).
 She is also a prize winner of many local and international tournaments in rhythmic gymnastics.

 Personal life

-Arzu was in the family of Natig Jalilov and Nigar Jalilova.
-Natig Jalilov's father was academician Gurban Jalilov.
-He lost his life in a car accident before Arzu was born.
+Arzu was born in the family of Natig Jalilov and Nigar Jalilova in Baku, Azerbaijan in 2004.
+She went to School-Lyceum N6 and later transferred to a sports gymnasium.
+Her grandfather Gurban Jalilov was a famous Azerbaijani academician.
+Her father, Natig Jalilov, lost his life in a car accident before Arzu was born.

 Career

 When she turned 4 years old, her mother Nigar Jalilova enrolled her in the rhythmic gymnastics section of "Neftchi" Sports Club.
 From the age of 8, he started performing in city, national and international competitions.